awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_PyTorch.md

 Import the TornasoleHook class along with other helper classes in your training script as shown below

 ```
-from tornasole.pytorch import TornasoleHook
+from smdebug.pytorch import TornasoleHook
-from tornasole.pytorch import Collection
+from smdebug.pytorch import Collection
-from tornasole import SaveConfig
+from smdebug import SaveConfig
-import tornasole.pytorch as ts
+import smdebug.pytorch as ts
 ```

 ### Instantiate and initialize tornasole hook